SAP/ui5-webcomponents/docs/2-advanced/01-configuration.md

 - When `minimal`, animations of fundamental functionalities are included.
 - When `none`, all animations are completely suspended.

-*Please, note that each component determines which animations would run for a specific mode.*
+**Note:** Please, note that each component determines which animations would run for a specific mode.

 ### calendarType
 <a name="calendarType"></a>